How to Implement a Service Weaver Deployer

 Security.
 A deployer can optionally enable mTLS between components.
 When mTLS is enabled, a deployer is responsible for distributing and validating certificates.
 To keeps things as simple as possible, we'll leave mTLS disabled for the remainder of this article.

-A deployer and a weavelet communicate by exchanging protocol buffers over a pair
+A deployer and a weavelet communicate by making remote procedure calls over Unix

-of Unix pipes.
-We call the part of a deployer that communicates with a weavelet
+domain sockets to each other.
+We call the part of a deployer that communicates

 API.